 Ken Regal was named executive director in July 2012 after having served as one of our co-directors since Just Harvest’s founding in 1987.
 An activist and organizer in Pittsburgh for more than thirty years, he organized the campaign in the 1980’s which persuaded the Pittsburgh Public Schools to join the National School Breakfast Program.
 Ken has consulted for the US Department of Agriculture, served previously on the national grant making advisory committee of MAZON: A Jewish Response to Hunger, and has written and spoken on hunger and poverty issues for a wide range of audiences.
-He represents Just Harvest on the Board of the Pennsylvania Hunger Action Center, and on the steering committee of the Southwest PA Food Security Partnership.
+He represents Just Harvest on the Board of the Pittsburgh United, and on the steering committee of the Pittsburgh Food Policy Council.
 Ken is active at the Beth Israel Center synagogue in Jefferson Hills.
 He is a native of Brooklyn and a graduate of Brandeis University, and lives in the Highland Park section of Pittsburgh with his wife.

 Healthy Corner Store Project Coordinator

 Josh Berman first came to Just Harvest in 2014 as a social work intern focusing on community organizing projects including our Get Out the Vote efforts.
 Later, Josh spent time working towards building support for a healthy corner store initiative.
 Now, as one of the project coordinators for the initiative – Fresh Corners – Josh works to engage communities and store owners in planning solutions to local food access.
 By working with corner stores, Just Harvest is helping to ensure better access to quality, fresh food to communities in need.
 Prior to joining the Just Harvest team Josh received his BSSW in social work from Syracuse University.
 He is currently working on his MSW at the University of Pittsburgh.